samvel-karapetyan/aca_homeworks/SixthGreatJob/face_detection/README.md

 # Face Detection

   We have developed a real-time (and static) face detector.
+We didn't use any augmentation and if needs it can be developed.
 The training dataset we used is sourced from [UTKFace](https://susanqq.github.io/UTKFace/).
 To contribute testing (described below), we have made a small testing dataset available in our repository (`./data/images`).

 We utilized the pretrained *SSD MobileNet V2 FPNLite 320x320* model for detection.
 The training dataset consisted of approximately 400 images, which we manually annotated.